jarenadams21/headuplabs/README.md

   5. Is quantum incomplete?

 Einstein:
+!
+For a given bound trajectory that passes an infinite number of times through each small neighborhood 'dr' in the clasically allowed region of coordinate space and observes..

   1. Two scenarios:
     a) An orbit of type (a) passes through 'dr' an infinite number of times with only a finite number of different momentum directions